Below we dive into the purpose of top-level domains, the hierarchy of domain names, and go into a few of the most common top-level domain extensions.

 What Is a Top Level Domain?

 A top-level domain is the final segment of the domain name.
 They’re also known as domain suffixes.
-It’s the section that follows the final “dot” in your URL.
+It’s the section that follows the final “dot” in your web address.
 Top-level domains are broken down into two different categories, country-specific top-level domains, and generic top-level domains.

 Top-level domains help to identify certain website elements, such as, the type of business, the country of origin, whether it’s a government site, school website, and more.
-The guidelines for top-level domains used to be very strict, however, in 2010 The Internet Corporation for Assigned Names and Numbers (ICANN) relaxed their guidelines when it comes to generic top-level domains and company trademarks.
+The guidelines for a domain TLD used to be very strict, however, in 2010 The Internet Corporation for Assigned Names and Numbers (ICANN) relaxed their guidelines when it comes to generic top-level domains and company trademarks.

 The Domain Name System